Jamie Campbell-Walter: National and international GT racing

 For the following three seasons, Campbell-Walter remained at Lister Racing, taking another seven wins, and finishing fifth (2001), third (2002) and sixth (2003) in the drivers championship.
-Over those years he was partnered by Tom Coronel, Nicolaus Springer and Nathan Kinch.
-In 2002 it was awarded by Autosport Magazine Best international GT driver.
+Over those years, he was partnered by Tom Coronel, Nicolaus Springer and Nathan Kinch.
+In 2002, it was awarded by Autosport Magazine Best international GT driver.

 In 2004, Lister reduced its commitments to GT racing and Campbell-Walter moved to privateer Creation Autosportif.
 However, Creation's Lister was not as competitive as the works car had been on previous years, and Campbell-Walter, driving alongside partner Jamie Derbyshire scored no podium position and finished the championship in 13th place.
 In 2005, he made a lone appearance in FIA GT to drive in the Spa 24 Hours for Russian Age Racing, taking the wheel of a Ferrari 550 Maranello.

-In 2006 Campbell-Walter also drove for the Red Bull BMW team in the Silverstone 24 hours race and won the race, his first 24-hour victory.
+In 2006, Campbell-Walter also drove for the Red Bull BMW team in the Silverstone 24 hours race and won the race, his first 24-hour victory.

-In 2007 Campbell-Walter once again won the Silverstone 24-hour race in the Red Bull BMW team and also won the Dubai 24 hours race with the same team and car.
+In 2007, Campbell-Walter once again won the Silverstone 24-hour race in the Red Bull BMW team and also won the Dubai 24 hours race with the same team and car.

-For 2010 & 2011 Jamie joined the Sumo Power GT Team driving the infamous Nissan GTR in the FIA GT1 World Championship.
+For 2010 & 2011, Campbell-Walter joined the Sumo Power GT Team driving the infamous Nissan GTR in the FIA GT1 World Championship.
 The first was a huge success for such a new car and Campbell-Walter was teamed up with Warren Hughes.
-For 2011, Campbell-Walter has stayed with the team and has been joined by David Brabham youngest son of 3 time Formula One World Champion Sir Jack Brabham.
+For 2011, Campbell-Walter stayed with the team and was joined by David Brabham, the youngest son of three-time Formula One World Champion Sir Jack Brabham.

 For 2012, Campbell-Walter drove for Gulf Racing in a Mclaren MP4-12C with Stuart Hall and Roald Goethe.
 They contested the Blancpain Endurance series including the famous Spa 24 hour race.

 For 2013, Campbell-Walter was signed up by Aston Martin as a factory driver.
 He contested the FIA World Endurance Championship in an Aston Martin V8 Vantage GTE.
-A hugely successful year, winning 2 races and finishing on the podium 4 times going on to win the championship.
-This included a 4th-place finish at Le Mans 24hrs.
+He won two races and finished on the podium four times going on to win the championship.
+This included a fourth-place finish at Le Mans 24hrs.